 Chicory is another healthy leafy green that you can feed your guinea pig.
 Chicory is a great source of Vitamin C and minerals such as potassium and magnesium.
 Chicory is a bit acidic and high in calcium, so it’s best fed in small quantities.
 A couple of leaves once or twice a week is fine for most guinea pigs.

 Okra contains a decent amount of calcium and oxalic acid.
 However, it’s also a great source of Vitamin C for guinea pigs.
 It is generally safe to feed your guinea pig a small chunk of okra once or twice a week.

 Oranges have the lowest calcium level of all the foods on this list.
 However, they are one of the highest calcium fruits you can feed your guinea pig.
 Oranges are also high in Vitamin C and are a great source of other nutrients.

 Oranges are best served as an occasional snack due to their acidity and sugar content.
 The acidity can cause stomach issues and mouth sores if fed too much.

 Sugar is difficult for guinea pigs to digest and can also lead to weight gain and related issues.
-You can generally feed one orange slice up to once a week for most guinea pigs.
+However, you can generally feed one orange slice once a week to most guinea pigs without a problem.

 It’s important not to go overboard on any of the foods above.
 Guinea pigs can develop severe problems from having too much calcium in their diet.

-Keep an eye out for any dried white pee stains left around your guinea pig’s cage.
+Keep an eye out for any powdery dried white urine stains left around your guinea pig’s cage.
 These indicate that your guinea pig has too much calcium in their diet.
 If this happens, you should cut back on some of the foods on this list.

 If your guinea pig is an adult, they should only be consuming small amounts of the veggies on this list.
 Guinea pigs absorb more calcium from foods than people do, so they need significantly less calcium in their diet.